 A selection of my own photographs of the melting shop taken in December 1972.
 Click and use the arrow keys to interact with the images.

 ‘F’ furnace was the last in the row sitting right at the south end of the melting shop and similar to ‘G’ and ‘H’ furnace with 120 tonnes capacity.
-This is one of my better pictures as the intense bright light from the furnaces influenced my light meter and caused several of my other shots to be underexposed.
+It only seems like yesterday when I was standing there hearing that roar and seeing the bright flames peeping from behind those heavy water-cooled doors….

 This was one of the oldest furnaces with 110 tonnes capacity which I believe originally tilted forwards to cast.
 The doors were smaller than the newer ones and had four rather than three.
 I asked the furnaceman to partially raise one of them and the effect was pretty spectacular…

 Another picture which came out better than expected.
 This looks like ‘B’ furnace being charged with hot metal (molten iron) transferred from the mixer by ladle and overhead crane.
 A special trough is placed directly in front of one of the doors and the ladle simply tipped its contents accordingly.
 The two operatives looking on are probably not as close as they look but close enough!

 Seeing a furnace cast was always a thrill.
 Workers would drill out the clay stopper at the front of the furnace where there was a runner or launder under which an empty ladle had been placed.
 To remove the ‘skin’ of steel directly in front of the taphole an oxygen lance would be employed.
 Suddenly the faces would brighten as a river of steel was released along with clouds of red smoke running along the launder and into the ladle…

 Showers of sparks spray out as the incandescent steel drops several feet and splashes into the ladle during the early stages of casting.